Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 When people with curly hair try out curly-hair products like mousse or curl-enhancing oils and creams for the first time, the results are almost miraculous.

-Their hair will immediately curl, soaking up the moisture, and generally revealing its natural state.
+Their hair will immediately curl, soak up moisture, and generally reveal its natural state.

 What Makes Curly Hair Shampoo Different From Other Shampoos?